edgio-docs/edgio-docs/guides/applications/v7/experimentation/iterative_migration_tutorial.md

         2. Click **JSON Editor**.
         3. Copy all of your origin configurations by selecting all of the text and then pressing `CTRL+C`.
     2. Paste your origin configuration(s) within the `current-site` environment.
-        1. Navigate to the entry environment's **Origins** page.
+        1. Navigate to the `current-site` environment's **Origins** page.
 It should already display the JSON editor.
-        2. Replace the entry environment's origin configurations by selecting all of the text and the pressing `CTRL+V`.
+        2. Replace the existing configuration by selecting all of the text and the pressing `CTRL+V`.
         3. Click **Origins Editor**.
 Verify that your production origin configurations were successfully moved over.

 4. Deploy your changes.